l0rd/blog-files/domeide/README.md

 # Docker meets the IDE

 This blog post is about integrating Docker's magic into our IDEs.
-This will give us the opportunity to introduce a plugin to edit, build and run Docker containers inside Eclipse: [doclipser](www.github.com/domeide/)
+This will give us the opportunity to introduce a plugin to edit, build and run Docker containers inside Eclipse: [doclipser](http://www.github.com/domeide/)

 ## Docker in development environments

 Before going into the details of Docker and IDEs integration, let's argument why we think docker has to be in our list of essentials development tools.

 ### Build system
 First of all, Docker allow us to make our *build* *environments* portable, repeatable and isolated.
-Let's make an example: you need to build a C using gcc v5.1.
+Let's make an example: you need to build a C project using gcc v5.1.
 All you need to do is run the following command (assuming, of course, that you have docker installed):
 ```sh
 docker run gcc:5.1 gcc -o helloworld helloword.c
 ```